 Who We Are -

-And More About Our Vison
+And More About Our Vision

 Greetings!

 We are Albert and Julie, a duo of passionate craft people who believe that creativity is a journey, not a destination.
 Albert is a master woodcraftsman, with decades of experience as a skilled joiner and a penchant for precision and clever design.
-Jaygee finds joy in transforming “nothing” into something beautiful—whether it’s a splash of paint across a canvas or the delicate layering of intricate paper designs.
+Julie finds joy in transforming “nothing” into something beautiful—whether it’s a splash of paint across a canvas or the delicate layering of intricate paper designs.
 For her, crafting is a sanctuary; for both of us, it’s a way of life.

 At The Knicknack Shack, we invite you to join us in celebrating the perfectly imperfect magic of making.
 Whether it’s a polished piece or a quirky creation, every item tells a story—and we believe that’s what makes it special.